 Unclaimed Income Tax Refunds by Taxpayers

-Is there a tax refund waiting for you?
+There may be a tax refund waiting for you!
 You have three years to file a tax return and claim your refund and you will not face a late filing penalty for doing this!
 You do not need to file a tax extension if you do not owe taxes and instead expect a tax refund.
+See refund expiration dates by year.

 Don't become a statistic!
 Read on for the latest data on unclaimed tax refunds due to wrong mailing addresses or incorrect bank account numbers.
 In addition, learn how to claim the refund you deserve!
 See options to receive your tax refund.